Table of contents:

 Session 2 - Fellows begin service with Kickoff Orientiation on Monday, June 15, 2015 and complete the program on August 28, 2015.

-Fellows serve full-time with nonprofit and community organizations, completing projects that aim to expand these organizations’ capacity to effectively achieve their missions and serve their constituents.
+Fellows serve fulltime with nonprofit and community organizations, completing projects that aim to expand these organizations’ capacity to effectively achieve their missions and serve their constituents.
 Before the start of the Fellowship, New Sector works with each host site to develop a project scope that provides a meaningful, impactful, and challenging experience.
-The following are examples of project types that Fellows complete:
+The following are links to examples of project types that Fellows complete: